PATERSON SIMONS & CO. (AFRICA) LIMITED AND KONECRANES

 Ghana Ports and Harbours Authority (GPHA) has the most important role in managing Ghana’s ports, operating across all of Ghana’s major ports along its 539 km of coastline.
 Richard A. Y. Anamoo, Director General of the GPHA, is justifiably proud of the organization he heads.
 For over 25 years, Mr. Anamoo has worked in various capacities in GPHA, from Port Civil Engineer to Project Engineer and Chief Engineer.
 He is now both Director of the Port of Tema and Director General of GPHA, and his long experience means he has a deep understanding of every level of GPHA’s operations.

 GPHA wanted to deal with a well-established and reliable company when buying its container handling equipment.
-Purchasing steadily from Paterson Simons/Pasico since 2002, GPHA has built up a fleet of 20 Konecranes fork lift trucks and 35 Konecranes reach stackers.
+Purchasing steadily from Paterson Simons/Pasico since 2002, GPHA has built up a fleet of 20 Konecranes forklifts and 35 Konecranes reach stackers.

-From the 10-ton SMV 10-1200 B up to the 32-ton SMV 32-1200 B RoRo, GPHA uses its Konecranes fork lift trucks mainly for general cargo handling.
+From the 10-ton SMV 10-1200 B up to the 32-ton SMV 32-1200 B RoRo, GPHA uses their Konecranes forklifts mainly for general cargo handling.
 The Konecranes reach stackers are principally used for quayside operations, especially vessel unloading and moving containers ready for devanning.

 GPHA mainly has 45-ton models such as the SMV 4535 TB5, but keeps a few 10-ton SMV 108 TB6s on hand for empty containers.